abelsoltani/Historical-Crop-Yields-Predication-in-Saskatchewan/README.md

 2. **K-means Clustering**

-By combining these two clustering techniques, the project provides a comprehensive analysis of the rural municipalities in Saskatchewan, offering a clear recommendations for flax investment and sustainable crop rotation practices.
+By combining these two clustering techniques, the project provides a comprehensive analysis of the rural municipalities in Saskatchewan, offering a clear recommendation for flax investment and sustainable crop rotation practices.